Henrik Bielke: Property

 In 1663, Frederick III also granted a property north of Copenhagen to Bjelke and his wife Edel Ulfeldt for life.
 Five years later, the king created a deed which ceded the property to Edel Ulfeldt and her descendants.
 It mentions the name "Edelgave" as the name of a future manor house at the site.
-Bjelke expanded the estate with several new tenants farms prior to its elevation to manor house in 1682.
+Bjelke expanded the estate with several new tenant farms prior to its elevation to manor house in 1682.
 He also constructed a new half-timbered, three-winged main building.

 Bjelke also inherited Elingård in Norway.
 His son, Christoffer, inherited Austråt after his uncle's death in 1674.

 Legacy

 Henrik Bjelke married Edel Christoffersdatter Ulfeldt (15 March 1630 - 10 January 1676), a daughter of Christoffer Ulfeldt of Svenstorp (1583–1653) and Maren Urup (died c.
 1651), on 20 December 1649.
 He was the father of Christian Frederik Bielke and Christoffer Bielke.